 A reverse-cycle split system is the single most impactful climate-control purchase an Australian first home buyer will make.
+For the bridge purchase before the permanent install (or for renters), see our portable air conditioner guide — same cooling principle, different installation tradeoff.
 For most homes, it's the primary source of heating in winter, the primary source of cooling in summer, and — if you pick well — the cheapest energy-efficient way to do both.
+For supplementary heating in rooms the split system doesn't reach, our best heater guide covers portable convection and oil-column picks; for whole-of-house running cost, a heat pump hot water system is the next-tier upgrade after the AC.
 Pick poorly, and you're stuck with $600 to $1,200 a year in extra power costs, a noisy bedroom, and a unit that needs replacing in six years instead of fifteen.

 Three things have shifted the Australian market for 2026.
 First, Daikin, Mitsubishi Electric, and Fujitsu have extended their 5-year parts-and-labour warranties, and the quality gap between premium and mid-tier has narrowed.
 Second, energy prices have pushed the running-cost difference between a 5-star and 7-star unit to over $400 a year on a typical living-room install — making the higher efficiency unit pay for itself inside 4 years.
 Third, installed pricing has stabilised: a good 2.5kW bedroom unit is now $1,200 to $1,500 installed, a good 5kW living-room unit is $2,000 to $2,700 installed, and a premium 7kW open-plan unit is $2,800 to $3,400 installed.
 Below these bands, you're buying a unit that won't last.